Waste handling in the Port of Gothenburg.

 The Port of Gothenburg can accept this type of waste 24 hours a day.

-Delivery of fresh water
+Delivery of fresh water.

 Delivery of fresh water at the Port of Gothenburg takes place at the quayside using a hose equipped with a 63 mm SS connection and a pipe bend.
 Onboard connection is handled by the ship's crew.
 Ships hose must be used.